The housing recession doesn’t exist and will never exist.

 Houses will be more challenging to sell and stay on the market longer.

-Also, more and more houses on the market will actually be “underwater” (the home loan has a higher principle than what the home is worth).
+Also, more and more houses on the market will actually be “underwater” (the home loan has a higher principle than the home is worth).

 The overall housing inventory increases, including the supply of houses in pre- and foreclosure.